 What is Chimarrão?

-Chimarrão, also known as chimarrao gaucho, is a traditional South American beverage made from dried and ground leaves of the Ilex paraguariensis plant, commonly referred to as erva mate chimarrao or simply yerba mate chimarrao.
-This drink holds a central place in the culture and daily life of countries in the Southern Cone region, including southern Brazil, Argentina, Uruguay, Paraguay, and parts of Chile and Peru.
+Chimarrão, also called chimarrao gaucho, is a popular drink in South America.
+The drink is made from dried and crushed leaves of the Ilex paraguariensis plant.
+People often call it erva mate chimarrao or just yerba mate chimarrao.
+It is a big part of life and culture in the Southern Cone area.
+You can find it in southern Brazil, Argentina, Uruguay, Paraguay, and some places in Chile and Peru.

 Origin and Preparation